nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 **For devices WITHOUT a tenant assigned:**

-- See **global/untenanted software** (where `device_tenants` is empty) matched by device type, device role, or either being unset
+- See only ValidatedSoftware records with **no tenant** assigned, matched by direct device assignment, device type, device role, or tags
-- Also see ValidatedSoftware matched via **direct device assignment** or **device tags**, regardless of the tenant configured on the record
 - Filtering is based on:
-    - Direct device assignments (tenant-agnostic)
+    - Direct device assignments (software must have no tenant)
     - Device type and role matches (software must have no tenant)
-    - Device tags (tenant-agnostic, may match tenant-scoped records)
+    - Device tags (software must have no tenant)

 **Use case:** Multi-tenant environments where each tenant has different software requirements and needs isolated software catalogs.